asvath/avod/README.md

 - Add a new class ToggleActorsInteractorStyle

 #### 12: wavedata/wavedata/tools/visualization
 We have many new files that aren't in the original repo [1].
-These come from places such as AVOD's development repo (not open to public), Jason's scene vis repo, Jason's ip basic repo.
+These come from places such as AVOD's development repo (not open to public), Jason's scene vis repo, Jason's ip basic repo (https://github.com/kujason).
 We have tried to ensure, that you do not have to track things down all over the place.
 (Feel free to visit the other repos if you want to see where most of these are coming from)

 ### 13: avod/demos/dataset/moose_show_predictions_2d.py
-- modified /avod/demos/dataset/show_predictions_2d
-- removed original calibration (for KITTI)
+- remove original calibration (for KITTI)
 - import wavedata/tools/core/moose_load_calibration.py or your own calibration
 - change 'global_step' to the checkpoint used for evaluation
 - change 'checkpoint_name' to reflect the config file that was used